joshpeng/Motorcycle-Lean-Assist/README.md

 # Motorcycle Lean Assist (MLA)

-This is a computer vision project using a convolutional neural network to detect the lean angle of a motorcycle.
+This is a computer vision project using a convolutional neural network to detect the lean angle of a motorcycle through image classification.

 [![ScreenShot](./presentation/imgs/mla.png)](https://www.youtube.com/watch?v=DP6ssxYdzqM)